1 Tissue types

 i.
 Have ureters already been transected near the bladder or are they still connected?

-2. Case 20 Part 6 at 5:35 shows the prostate, bladder and right ureter.
+2. This video shows the prostate, bladder and right ureter.
 The left ureter has been cut.

-3. Case 7 Part 4 shows narrow view of anatomy near the pelvis.
+3. This video shows a narrow view of anatomy near the pelvis.
 The right ureter is identified.

 a.
 What structures are near to the ureter?